 Why is this practical Fire Safety training important?

-The training will cover recent guidance from the National Fire Chiefs Council and Suffolk Fire and Rescue Service “Fire Safety in Specialised Housing”.
+The training is inline with recent guidance from the National Fire Chiefs Council and Suffolk Fire and Rescue Service, “Fire Safety in Specialised Housing”.

 Who needs this training?

 Anyone working in a care environment including family carers and volunteers.
-Practical fire safety for home carers is designed to help an organisation to meet its duties under current fire safety legislation and recent guidance by providing essential knowledge and confidence about practical fire safety, to help understand how to prevent a fire from starting as well as what realistic actions to take if a fire does break out.
+Practical fire safety for home carers is designed to help an organisation to meet its duties under current legislation and recent guidance.
+The course provides essential knowledge and builds confidence about practical fire safety.

 - Understanding fire and dangers